Facts on Flooding

 - Do not walk through flowing waters.

 - Be prepared for hurricane season.
-Visit the Department of Homeland Security for preparation information.
+Visit the City of Boca Raton Hurricane Information page for preparation information.

 The City of Boca Raton and Palm Beach County depend on the National Weather Service (NWS) for impending flooding notification.
 The NWS will issue flood advisories prior to expected heavy rainfall and possible flooding.
 Watch The Weather Channel and have extra batteries on hand for a weather radio.

-The City utilizes the CodeRED Emergency Notification system, which allows the City to notify residents via telephone of an impending emergency.
-To sign up, visit Hurricane Information or call 561-393-7700.
+The City utilizes the Alert Boca Emergency Notification system, which allows the City to notify residents via telephone of an impending emergency.
+To sign up, visit AlertBoca or call 561-393-7700.

 - During an emergency residents can also obtain information at: